If you are applying for teacher training as a non-UK citizen, you will need a visa or immigration status allowing you to study or work in England.

 You may be able to train part-time, but your part-time salary must be at least £23,200.

-You may be able to bring your partner and children with you on a Skilled Worker visa.
+You may be able to bring your partner and children with you if you are on a Skilled Worker visa.

 Visa fees